buildkite/docker-buildkite-agent/README.md

 # Docker Images for buildkite-agent

-**Originally this was the source for the docker images for [Buildkite Agent](https://github.com/buildkite/agent), but they are now built as part of that project.
+**Originally this repository contained the source for the docker images for [Buildkite Agent](https://github.com/buildkite/agent), but they are now built as part of that project.
 See https://github.com/buildkite/agent/tree/master/packaging/docker/linux.**

-> If you don't need to run the agent on a purely Docker-based operating system (such as Kubernetes), and instead just want to [run your builds inside Docker containers](https://buildkite.com/docs/guides/docker-containerized-builds), then we recommend using one of the standard installers (such as `apt`).
-See the [containerized builds guide](https://buildkite.com/docs/guides/docker-containerized-builds) for more information.

 ## Usage